 4: Motion Detection and IVS

 Another feature that is becoming an industry standard for IP security cameras is motion detection.
 With this feature you can record, view, and even get push or email notifications every time that your camera detects motion.
 This allows the user to have total knowledge of everything that is going on at their home or business.
 The downside to motion detection is that it can lead to an overwhelming amount of “false” notifications or recordings.
 This may mean that the camera is detecting motion every time a leaf blows or a bird flies by.
 You will want to find a camera that is capable of advanced motion detection or intelligent video surveillance (IVS).
 Advanced motion detection will allow the user to mask off portions of the screen (eg. a bush that moves every time the wind blows) and adjust the sensitivity and threshold settings that allow objects to trigger motion detection.
 IVS takes it a step further allowing users to utilize features like a tripwire.
 A tripwire will allow the user to draw an invisible line in the image that will trigger motion detection whenever crossed.
 This helps cut back on false notifications and allows you to be very specific about what motion you want to record.
 Here at Montavue, all of our cameras come with advanced motion detection and IVS features, allowing you to be precise and accurate with your motion recordings.
-To learn more about IVS please refer to our article Intelligent Video Surveillance.

 5: Wide Field of View

 The field of view (FOV) will determine how much your camera can see, with a wider field of view you can see more.
 This can be important in limiting the amount of cameras that you will need, thus saving time and money.
-As a rule of thumb you should only get cameras with a FOV greater than 100°.
+As a rule of thumb you should only get cameras with a FOV greater than 90°.
 If you are using high quality cameras you should still be able to record everything you want with less cameras without losing any picture quality.
 Some cheaper cameras will have a wide field of view but the image gets blurry or distorted on the sides making much of it useless.
-Other low quality cameras will have a FOV < 100°, meaning you will need more cameras to get the job done correctly.
-At Montavue the majority of our cameras will have a field of view of at least 104° so your can see more without losing any picture quality.
+Other low quality cameras will have a FOV < 90°, meaning you will need more cameras to get the job done correctly.
+At Montavue the majority of our cameras will have a field of view of at least 98° or higher so your can see more without losing any picture quality.

 We hope that this list will help you narrow down your search for the camera you need.
 Keep in mind that this list is not exhaustive and there are other factors to take into consideration when looking for cameras including housing style, functionality, weatherproof ratings, compression, etc. We do feel that these are some of the top boxes to check though when purchasing IP cameras and our team of surveillance system experts can help you make sure that you are getting the camera that you need.
 If you have any questions or need any advice about IP security cameras and systems feel free to call or message our 100% US based sales and service team.